 How to Prepare for College During High School Summers

 Posted June 18, 2014, 2:00 pmThere has been much said about high school summer activities and how to spend the summer: volunteering, reading, working, and more.
-But for the college-bound teen, summer gives each grade level an opportunity to concentrate on specific tasks before the school year begins.
+But for the college-bound teen, summer allows each grade level to concentrate on specific tasks before the school year begins.

 Soon-to-be Freshmen